Why Texas’s overwhelmingly Latino Rio Grande Valley turned toward Trump

-The shift extended through the more than 1,200 mile border, from the populous lower delta of Brownsville and McAllen to the sparse ranchland near Laredo and the high desert of El Paso.
+The shift extended through the more than 1,200-mile border, from the populous lower delta of Brownsville and McAllen to the sparse ranchland near Laredo and the high desert of El Paso.

 Biden won majorities in most counties, but by dramatically smaller margins than Hillary Clinton in 2016.
-Clinton won Starr and Hidalgo counties by commanding margins — 60 and 40 points, respectively.
+Clinton won Starr and Hidalgo counties by commanding margins — 60 and 40 percentage points, respectively.
 Biden won Starr County by five points and Hidalgo by 17.

 The bluest of blue counties along the river, Zapata County, flipped to President Trump, who won 52.5 percent of the vote.
 It was the first time since Reconstruction that a Republican presidential candidate won Zapata County.

-Note: An earlier version of this article misstated the title of Jen Ramos.
-She is a leader of the Texas Democratic Party but not its president.
-The article also said a conservative grass-roots movement launched College Republicans chapters to recruit candidates for student government.
-The candidates ran for public office.
-This version has been updated.